 11.1) How long can a cat go without pooping?

-Many cats poop daily, but some poop every 24–48 hours and are still normal.
-What matters is a change from your cat’s baseline plus signs of discomfort.
-If there’s no stool for 48+ hours with straining, pain, vomiting, or appetite loss, contact your vet.
+Many cats poop daily, but some go every 24–48 hours and still stay within their normal range.
+What matters most is a change from baseline plus discomfort.
+If there is no stool for 48+ hours with straining, pain, vomiting, or appetite loss, call your vet.

-11.2) My cat is straining—how do I know if it’s poop or pee?
+11.2) My cat is straining.
+How do I know if it is poop or pee?

 Watch for urine clumps.
-If your cat is going to the box repeatedly and you don’t see urine produced, treat it as an emergency—especially for male cats.
-When in doubt, call your vet immediately.
+If your cat keeps visiting the box and you do not see urine produced, treat it as an emergency, especially in male cats.
+When in doubt, call your vet right away.

 11.3) Is it normal for poop to be small and hard sometimes?